On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Introduction

-In Theorem \ref{thm:key_thm}, using a non-commutative analogue of the notion of absolute continuity (see Lemma \ref{lem:absolute_continuity}) we show that, on the contrary, any choice of a faithful normal tracial state on $\mathscr{R}$ engenders the same measure topology on $\mathscr{R}$.
-This motivates us to appropriately extend the definition of measure topology to general finite von Neumann algebras (that are not necessarily countably decomposable) which we denominate the $\mathfrak{m}$-topology.
-The reader is encouraged to think of `$\mathfrak{m}$' as `measure' or `measure-theoretic'.
-We then view Murray-von Neumann algebras as completions of finite von Neumann algebras in their respective $\mathfrak{m}$-topologies (see Theorem \ref{thm:aff_op_complete}).
+In the remaining part of this section, we directly quote some results (with the numbering that appears in the article) and discuss their significance to better explain the rationale and overall flow of our work.
 0.1in {\bf Theorem \ref{thm:functorial}} \textsl{ Let $\mathscr{R}_1$ and $\mathscr{R}_2$ be finite von Neumann algebras and $\Phi : \mathscr{R}_1 \to \mathscr{R}_2$ be a unital $*$-homomorphism.
-Then the following are equivalent: \begin{itemize} \item[(i)] $\Phi$ is normal; \item[(ii)] $\Phi$ is Cauchy-continuous\footnote{A linear map between topological vector spaces is Cauchy-continuous if and only if it is continuous.} for the $\mathfrak{m}$-topologies on $\mathscr{R}_1$ and $\mathscr{R}_2$. \end{itemize} } It follows from Theorem \ref{thm:functorial} that completion in the $\mathfrak{m}$-topology, or $\mathfrak{m}$-completion, is a functor from the category of finite von Neumann algebras with morphisms as normal unital homomorphisms, to the category of unital complex topological $*$-algebras with morphisms as continuous unital $*$-homomorphisms.
-In \cite{nayak-matrix}, the measure topology (or $\mathfrak{m}$-topology) has been investigated by the author in the setting of $II_1$ factors where matters are more straightforward owing to the existence of a {\it unique} faithful normal tracial state.
+Then the following are equivalent: \begin{itemize} \item[(i)] $\Phi$ is normal; \item[(ii)] $\Phi$ is Cauchy-continuous\footnote{A linear map between topological vector spaces is Cauchy-continuous if and only if it is continuous.} for the $\mathfrak{m}$-topologies on $\mathscr{R}_1$ and $\mathscr{R}_2$. \end{itemize} } It follows from Theorem \ref{thm:functorial} that completion in the $\mathfrak{m}$-topology, or $\mathfrak{m}$-completion, is a functor from the category of finite von Neumann algebras with morphisms as normal unital $*$-homomorphisms, to the category of unital complex topological $*$-algebras with morphisms as continuous unital $*$-homomorphisms.
+In \cite{nayak-matrix}, the measure topology (or $\mathfrak{m}$-topology) has been investigated by the present author in the setting of $II_1$ factors where matters are more straightforward owing to the existence of a {\it unique} faithful normal tracial state.
 Having understood the intrinsic nature of the $\mathfrak{m}$-topology in the context of finite von Neumann algebras, many of the results and their proofs in \cite{nayak-matrix} can be transferred to the general setting almost verbatim.
 Let $\Wtilde{R}$ denote the $\mathfrak{m}$-completion of $\mathscr{R}$, and $\mathscr{R}^{+}$ denote the cone of positive operators in the space of self-adjoint elements in $\mathscr{R}$.
 In Proposition \ref{prop:mtilde_pos}, we observe that the $\mathfrak{m}$-closure of $\mathscr{R}^{+}$ in $\Wtilde{R}$ yields a cone for $\Wtilde{R} ^{\textrm{sa}}$, the space of self-adjoint elements in $\Wtilde{R}$.
 Thus $\Wtilde{R} ^{\!\textrm{sa}}$ naturally has an order structure with respect to the above cone.
 This intrinsic order structure manifests as the usual order structure obtained from the cone of positive affiliated operators in $\afr$.
 With this in mind, we think of Murray-von Neumann algebras as unital ordered complex topological $*$-algebras.\footnote{By an ordered complex $*$-algebra, we mean a complex $*$-algebra whose Hermitian elements form an ordered real vector space.}